The International Trade Blog Export Compliance

 (For a more detailed explanation of how to use Shipping Solutions to prepare all your export documents and perform compliance screening, view this short video: Getting Started with Shipping Solutions.)

-In order to prepare a shipment record for an AES filing, you will need to complete the appropriate fields on the Contacts, Product Detail, Carriers and Ports, and EEI screens.
-You may not need to enter information into all the data fields available on each of the screens (for example, you don't need to enter the NAFTA information on the Product Detail screen if you aren't preparing a NAFTA Certificate of Origin), but at least some of the data fields will be required.
+To prepare a shipment record for an AES filing, you will need to complete the appropriate fields on the Contacts, Product Detail, Carriers and Ports, and EEI screens.
+You may not need to enter information into all the data fields available on each of the screens (for example, you don't need to enter the Free Trade Agreement (FTA) information on the Product Detail screen if you aren't preparing an FTA Certificate of Origin, like the one for the USMCA), but at least some of the data fields will be required.

 Once you have finished entering your shipping information into the various EZ Start screens, you click on the AES button located on the toolbar at the top of the screen.
 A new window titled, "Follow the 7 steps to complete your AESDirect filing" will open with instructions for completing your filing.